paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 1982—Pub.
 L. 97–276 inserted provision directing that first sentence of this section not apply to any employee of Federal Aviation Administration who is paid premium pay under [section 5546a of this title](./chapter-055-pay-administration.md#section-5546a).

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–4 effective the first day of the first applicable pay period beginning on or after Mar.
+15, 2025, see section 457(d) of H.R.
+8998 from the 118th Congress, as passed by the House of Representatives on July 24, 2024, set out as a note under [section 5544 of this title](./chapter-055-pay-administration.md#section-5544).

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
 L. 113–277 effective on the first day of the first pay period beginning on or after Jan.
 1, 2016, subject to certain exceptions, see section 2(i) of Pub.
 L. 113–277, set out as a note under [section 5542 of this title](./chapter-055-pay-administration.md#section-5542).